Berkeley-CS61B/website-sp24/labs/lab04/index.md

 if you get stuck (this could lead to potential issues in the lab).
 When going through this lab, read through the commands and instructions and make sure you understand them!

+{: .info}
+Please make sure to pull from the skeleton in your `sp24-s***` repository to obtain the required files.
 In this lab, we will only have one file, `magic_word.txt`.

 ## Git vs Github